Krugou/JakSurveillance/Readme.md

 >
 >Teachers can modify students topics on a course
 >
->Teachers can change their role
+>Teachers can change their own role
 >
 >
 >Counselor can view and modify students attendance